ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 configurations, it can use trial decryption with each configuration to determine if requests match a known HPKE configuration.
 When clients receive an 'outdatedConfig' error, they SHOULD invalidate any cached aggregator `HpkeConfigList` and retry with a freshly generated Report.
-If this retried report does not succeed, clients MUST abort and discontinue retrying.
+If this retried report does not succeed, clients SHOULD abort and discontinue retrying.

+If a report's ID matches that of a previously uploaded report, the leader MUST ignore it and the leader MAY alert the client with error `reportRejected`.
+See the implementation note in {{input-share-validation}}.

-The Leader MUST ignore any report pertaining to a batch that has already been collected.
-(See {{input-share-validation}} for details.)
+The Leader MUST ignore any report pertaining to a batch that has already been collected (see {{input-share-validation}} for details).
 Otherwise, comparing the aggregate result to the previous aggregate result may result in a privacy violation.
-(Note that the Helpers enforce this as well.)
+Note that this is enforced by all Aggegators, not just the leader.
+In addition, the leader MAY abort the upload protocol and alert the client with error `reportRejected`.

 The Leader MAY ignore any reports whose timestamp is past the task's `task_expiration`.
-When it does so, the leader SHOULD abort the upload protocol and alert the client with error "reportTooLate".
+When it does so, the leader SHOULD abort the upload protocol and alert the client with error `reportRejected`.
 Client MAY choose to opt out of the task if its own clock has passed `task_expiration`.

 Leaders can buffer reports while waiting to aggregate them.
 The leader SHOULD NOT accept reports whose timestamps are too far in the future.
 Implementors MAY provide for some small leeway, usually no more than a few minutes, to account for clock skew.
-If the leader rejects a report for this reason, it SHOULD abort
-     the upload protocol and alert the client with error "reportTooEarly".
+If the leader rejects a report for this reason, it SHOULD abort the upload protocol and alert the client with error `reportTooEarly`.
+In this situation, clients MAY re-upload the report later on.

 If the Report contains an unrecognized extension, or of two extensions have the same ExtensionType, then the Leader MAY abort the upload request with error